nishantp22/song-genre-prediction/README.md

 * Run corresponding files in `training` folder to train the dataset over different methods.
 * Run files in the `prediction` folder to reproduce prediction results.

+### Bonus

+I have also developed a Web-App using Django and React, where the users can answer simple questions and get a genre predicted according to their taste.